coderick14/ACedIt/README.rst

       --set-default-contest DEFAULT_CONTEST
                             Name of default contest to be used when -c flag is not specified
+      --clear-cache         Clear cached test cases for a given site.
+Takes default site if -s flag is omitted

 During installation, the default site is set to ``codeforces``.
 You can change it anytime using the above mentioned flags.